funkypozzy/firmware/README.md

 ![01](https://github.com/user-attachments/assets/023cc734-7e30-40a9-97f6-a4408ba3ab03)
 ![02](https://github.com/user-attachments/assets/26a63724-caa8-4dd7-91f2-a11ff5306fbe)

+## THESE ARE STILL EXPERIMENTAL SETTINGS FOR MY PERSONAL USE!

 In particular this branch:
 - modifies the file *general/overlay/etc/wireless/usb*  to include the required instruction to power on my wifi board based on the ATBM603x wifi chip (see images above).
 In particular the following lines have been added:
 ~~~ # GK7205V300 XM IVG-G6S